essymizo/covid19-Mizoram/README.md

 The govt. released ambiguous data eg. a day update on covid numbers are usually in generic information -<i> there are 5 new infected patients out of which two are male and rest female, 3 comes from kolasib district and rest from aizawl etc </i>.
 Such data as and when found are recorded as blank during my processing.
 Please refer screenshot

-**If anyone knows anyone from DIPR, please ask them to upload data in standardised format :)**
+**If anyone knows anyone from DIPR, please ask them to share data in standardised format :)**

 [![Capture.png](https://i.postimg.cc/kgDJJGdp/Capture.png)](https://postimg.cc/0zRRZ8jY)